 is currently teaching at Emory University in Atlanta, Georgia.

-I would like to understand factors affecting parasite outbreaks in insect populations.
+like to understand factors affecting parasite outbreaks in insect populations.
+I

 of threatened species and habitats.